 - Generalized seizures are the most commonly seen type of canine seizure.
 Generalized seizures are those that involve the entire cerebral cortex and are often referred to as "grand mal" types of seizures.
 There is usually a loss of consciousness, muscle rigidity, jerking motions of the muscles and twitching of various body parts.
-Generalized seizures can have many causes but are often seen in idiopathic epilepsy in which the cause of the seizure is unknown.
+Generalized seizures can have many causes, including brain tumors, infections or inflammation; head trauma; metabolic disturbances (abnormal electrolyte levels or low blood sugar, for example); and idiopathic epilepsy in which the cause of the seizure cannot be identified.

 - Partial or focal seizures originate in a localized area of the brain.
-These types of seizures may result in abnormal behaviors such as barking, howling, jaw snapping (as if your dog was trying to catch a fly), licking or chewing, or aggressive behavior.
-Focal seizures may also cause muscle twitching in a specific area of the body, stiffness of only one body part (such as one leg) or one area of the body, or involuntary turning of your dog's head.
+These types of seizures may result in abnormal behaviors such as unusual barking, howling, jaw snapping (as if your dog was trying to catch a fly), licking or chewing, or aggressive behavior.
+Focal seizures may also cause muscle twitching in a specific area of the body, stiffness of only one body part (such as one leg), or involuntary turning of your dog's head.

 - Mixed seizures can start as partial or focal and then become generalized.